Stropharia rugosoannulata: Distribution and habitat

 The species is found on wood chips across North America in summer and autumn.
 It is also found in Europe, and has been introduced to Australia and New Zealand.

 Ecology

 Paul Stamets's book Mycelium Running cites a study by Christiane Pischl showing that the species makes an excellent garden companion to corn.
 The fungus also has a history of being grown with corn in Europe.

-A 2006 study, published in the journal Applied and Environmental Microbiology, found the species to have the ability to attack the nematode Panagrellus redivivus; the fungus produces unique spiny cells called acanthocytes, which are able to immobilise and digest the nematodes.
+A 2006 study, published in the journal Applied and Environmental Microbiology, found the species to have the ability to attack the nematode Panagrellus redivivus; the fungus produces spiny cells called acanthocytes, which are able to immobilise and digest the nematodes.

 Uses

 Described as a very tasty edible mushroom by some authors, it is easily cultivated on a medium similar to that on which it grows naturally.
 Antonio Carluccio recommends sautéeing them in butter or grilling them.